bjornekstrom/pdnkmixer/README.md

 ![](bjornsmixer.png)

 Eight track looping sample mixer built in Pure Data.
-For standalone use or via midi with Korg nanokontrol2.
+For standalone use or via MIDI with Korg nanokontrol2.

 ## Usage